matthew-scherf/Only-One/README.md

 Response: This objection has philosophical force, but two points matter:

 1. Truth Claims Are Public: If Advaita makes truth claims about the nature of reality, those claims must be examinable by reason—otherwise they're not claims but merely personal expressions.
-The system doesn't claim to *produce* realization; it demonstrates logical consistency and derives consequences.
+The system doesn't claim to produce realization; it demonstrates logical consistency and derives consequences.

 2. Maps and Territories: The map isn't the territory, but an accurate map proves the territory isn't logically impossible.
-Formalization shows that non-dual metaphysics is at minimum *logically coherent*, removing it from the category of "incoherent mysticism."
+Formalization shows that non-dual metaphysics is at minimum logically coherent, removing it from the category of "incoherent mysticism."

 Status: Valid philosophical concern about scope, but doesn't undermine the system's claims within its domain.